behnazkhoshnood/Nonogram-puzzle/README.md

     - #64882b for the Rules(index) page which is close to the green.

-    - #1982C4 for Nanogram page which is a nice blue color.
+    - #1982C4 for Nonogram page which is a nice blue color.

     - #896BB3 for the Ranking page which is in the scope of violet.